 - A student shall refuse to be a party to another student’s failure to maintain academic integrity.

 - A student shall not in any other manner violate the principle of academic integrity.

-If fellow students, staff or faculty suspect a violation of the Code of Academic Integrity, Cornell has a hearing board process to determine is the incident is a violation and that any penalty for a proven violation is appropriate.
+If fellow students, staff, or faculty suspect a violation of the Code of Academic Integrity, Cornell has a hearing board process to determine if the incident is a violation and that any penalty for a proven violation is appropriate.
 Each college and school, including the Graduate School, establishes its own Academic Integrity Hearing Board as prescribed in the Code of Academic Integrity.

 - Code of Academic Integrity